-This may not be much of a justification for murdering commuters on the London underground, but such declarations make it clear that ‘they’ are fighting us here because our troops are over there, and b) that ‘they’ were not dispatched from Afghanistan like killer zombies in some army of evil, but grew up in the UK itself.
+This is not much of a justification for murdering commuters on the London underground, but such declarations make it clear that ‘they’ are fighting us here because our troops are over there, and that ‘they’ were not dispatched from Afghanistan as part of an army of evil, but grew up in the UK itself.

 The Coalition knows this, just as the Labour government did.
 Yet still Hammond goes on to argue that

 Of course, addressing the terrorist threat in Afghanistan is not the whole solution, any more than the killing of Osama bin Laden in Pakistan has extinguished al-Qaeda.
 But we have got to make sure that Afghanistan is secure and that the terrorists who thrive in chaos cannot re-establish their pre-9/11 training camps.

 This is a variant on the lie that Hammond told on Sky News yesterday, when he argued that the Taliban could not be allowed to return to power and protect al-Qaeda as they did before 9/11.
-The fact that the Taliban allowed Osama bin Laden to maintain his jihadist training camps in Afghanistan is indisputable (though Pakistan also did the same thing).
+The fact that the Taliban allowed Osama bin Laden to maintain his jihadist training camps in Afghanistan is indisputable – though it’s worth pointing out that Pakistan also did the same thing.

 These arrangements were a legacy of the Afghan jihad and the role played by international volunteers in support of the Taliban’s victorious campaigns against the Northern Alliance.
 But that does not mean that its leaders were aware of the operations that al-Qaeda was planning or engaged in.

 Hammond’s image of ‘pre-9/11 training camps’ and ‘terrorists who thrive in chaos’ is also deceptive.
-Such imagery is based on a James Bond/Old Man of the Mountains concept of al-Qaeda propagated by western governments and security agencies, which depicts a vast all-powerful organization directing global mayhem from secret ‘command posts’ in the Tora Bora mountains, much like Ernst Stavro Blofeld’s SPECTRE in You Only Live Twice.
+Such imagery is based on a James Bond/Old Man of the Mountains concept of al-Qaeda propagated by Western governments and security agencies, which depicts a vast all-powerful organization directing global mayhem from secret ‘command posts’ in the Tora Bora mountains, much like Ernst Stavro Blofeld’s SPECTRE in You Only Live Twice.

-Such depictions exaggerate the power that al-Qaeda has and has had, and they were often deliberately intended to do so, Â in order to create an enemy worthy of our new era of permanent war.
-In doing so they have also distorted understanding of the kinds of operations that al Qaeda has engaged in and reinforced an image of a hierarchical top-down organization that bears little relation to its amorphous franchise-like structure.
+Such depictions exaggerate the power that al-Qaeda has and has had, and they were often deliberately intended to do just that, in order to create an enemy worthy of our new era of permanent war.
+In doing so they have distorted understanding of the kinds of operations that al Qaeda has engaged in, and reinforced an image of a hierarchical top-down organization that bears little relation to its amorphous franchise-like structure.

-From the point of view of western governments, al Qaeda is a useful label that can be attached to any country of strategic interest as a justification for ‘interventions’ carried out in the name of national security. Â But attacks such as those carried out in the United States, London or Madrid do not require a territorial base.
+From the point of view of Western governments, al Qaeda is a useful label that can be attached to any country of strategic interest.
+But attacks such as those carried out in the United States, London or Madrid do not require a territorial base.

-The core group of 9/11 hijackers for example, received their crucial training not in Afghanistan but in the United States, and even the ‘muscle’ hijackers came from Saudi Arabia.
-Some of the terrorist episodes in the UK over the last decade have been linked to Pakistan, not Afghanistan, which according to Hammond’s logic should mean that Nato should also occupy Pakistan.
+The core group of 9/11 hijackers received their crucial training not in Afghanistan but in the United States itself, and even the ‘muscle’ hijackers came from Saudi Arabia.
+Some of the terrorist episodes in the UK over the last decade have been linked to Pakistan, not Afghanistan, which according to Hammond’s logic should mean that NATO should also occupy Pakistan.

 Such attacks are not ultimately dependent on ‘command posts’ in Afghanistan or anywhere else, but they do need grievances in order to recruit and motivate people to carry them out, and the bloody ‘terror wars’ of the last twelve years have provided such grievances in abundance.

-The only thing that be said in Hammond’s defence here is that, Â like Gordon Brown and so many others before him, it is quite possible that he actually believes this fantasy image of al Qaeda and is deceiving himself as much as the public.
+The only thing that be said in Hammond’s defence here is that he may actually believe in this fantasy image of al Qaeda, in which case he is deceiving himself as much as the public.

-The same cannot be said of his insistence that the Afghan mission has been a success and that Central Helmand is a particular success story, let alone his assertion that
+The same cannot be said of his insistence that the Afghan mission has been a success:

 Despite the terrible events of this week, the overall trend of successful attacks, and UK casualty numbers, is sharply down.
 By mid-2013, the Afghans are expected to be leading security provision across the whole of the country, with ISAF in support.
 By the end of 2014 British troops will be able to end their combat role completely.

-This ‘overall trend’ is a typically meaningless formulation of the type that the U.S. whistleblower Colonel Daniel Davis remorselessly unravelled in his recent leaked report.
-As Davis pointed out, the number of attacks and casualty figures may be rising or falling, but such variations do no necessarily indicate a ‘trend’ but a temporary phenomenon with various potential causes.
+This ‘overall trend’ is a meaningless formulation of the type that the U.S. whistleblower Colonel Daniel Davis remorselessly unravelled in his recent leaked report.
+As Davis pointed out, the number of attacks and casualty figures may be rising or falling, but such variations do not necessarily indicate a ‘trend’ but a temporary phenomenon with various potential causes.

 These conclusions are radically at odds with the Vietnam-style ‘progress’ narratives emanating from the American and British governments, and which British politicians are now at pains to re-emphasise in response to yesterday’s deaths.
-Thus David Cameron hailed the ‘sacrifice’ of the six soldiers who died in the name of ‘national security’ and mourned a ‘desperately sad day’ for Britain.
+Thus David Cameron hailed the “sacrifice” of the six soldiers who died in the name of “national security” and mourned a “desperately sad day” for Britain.

 Indeed it was, but not for the reasons that Lord Fauntleroy outlined.
-For the brutal truth is that the four hundred soldiers who have died in Afghanistan did not die for national security: they died because the British political elite is so deeply enmeshed in an essentially subservient relationship with its American counterparts that its leaders will do whatever the U.S. government tells them to do, and send soldiers to whatever battleground they are asked to fight in, regardless of how meaningless the war.
+For the brutal truth is that the four hundred soldiers who have died in Afghanistan did not die for national security: they died because the British state is so deeply enmeshed in an essentially subservient relationship with its American counterparts that its leaders will do whatever the U.S. government tells them to do, and send soldiers to whatever battleground they are asked to fight in, regardless of how meaningless the war.

 None of the three main political parties has any interest in challenging that relationship.
-And no politician has the courage to break from the deadening consensus that has trapped the country in a futile and unwinnable conflict, that will only end through negotiation with the enemy or the complete implosion of the brittle state apparatus on which Nato has pinned its delusions of progress.
+And no politician has the courage to break from the consensus that has trapped the country in a futile and unwinnable conflict, that will only end through negotiation with the enemy or the complete implosion of the brittle state apparatus on which NATO has pinned its delusions of progress.

-And as long as they do, Â the Â governments that send them will continue to lie about the reasons for their deaths, and deliver patriotic bromides to enable the public to wash them down more easily.
+And as long as they do, the governments that send them will continue to lie about the reasons for their deaths, and deliver patriotic bromides to enable the public to wash them down more easily.